gohugoio/hugo/content/content-management/content-types.md

 Create an archetype file for your type at `yourtype.md` in the `/archetypes` directory; e.g., `/archetypes/post.md`.

-More details about archetypes can be found in the [archetypes][] documentation.
+More details about archetypes can be found in the [archetypes documentation][].

 [archetypes]: /content-management/archetypes/
+[archetypes documentation]: /content-management/archetypes/
 [sections]: /content-sections/
 [front matter]: /content-management/front-matter/
 [list of contents on a single page]: /templates/list-and-section-templates/